vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 ![RM_3_ORWCV1_COVERSHEET_LIST](images/RM_3_ORWCV1_COVERSHEET_LIST.png)

 This RPC not only tells CPRS what data to show in its _coversheet_ including the allergies, vitals, problems and prescriptions.
 It also specifies further RPCs to invoke to return such data for the selected patient.
 The sixth tab shows those RPCs are invoked.
-For example, _ _ lists the allergies of a patient ...
+For example, _ORQQAL LIST_ lists the allergies of a patient ...

 ![RM_5_ORQQAL_LIST](images/RM_5_ORQQAL_LIST.png)

-Like other patient data, this RPC is routed to VISTA in Build 1.
-Build 2 will migrate this and other patient data to the _VICS Server_.

 Finally, when you exit from CPRS ...